karmaniverous/blog/_posts/2022-07-15-installing-github-repo-template-updates.md

     ```
     [Same reference](https://stackoverflow.com/questions/30024353/how-to-use-visual-studio-code-as-default-editor-for-git).

-1. Go get the repo URL (`<template-repo-url>`) and branch name (`<template-remote-branch>`) of the template you want to diff against.
+1. <a id="step-3" />Go get the repo URL (`<template-repo-url>`) and branch name (`<template-remote-branch>`) of the template you want to diff against.
 Add a new remote to that template branch your local git repo and fetch its state.
 Your primary remote is probably called `origin`.
 Let's call this one `template`.
 In your terminal:

     ```bash
     git remote add template <template-repo-url> -t <template-remote-branch> -f